storj/storj/docs/design/storage-node-windows-installer.md

 * Consider writing an uninstaller.
   * MSI package support unintsalling too.
 We must test to check what files are left on disk after uninstall.
 * How do we prevent UAC from triggering?
-  * Hopefully, code-siging will prevent UAC.
+  * Hopefully, code-signing will prevent UAC.